Leave without pay

 - complete payments within 2 years of returning to work.

 We cannot accept catch-up contributions after this time.
-However, on your return, you can pay at a higher rate than your usual fortnightly contributions to the scheme in order to repay the amount in a shorter timeframe.
+However, on your return, you can pay at a higher rate than 7.5% of salary to the scheme in order to repay the amount in a shorter timeframe.
 You can also change your contributions at any time if you need to.
-You can arrange catch-up contributions by completing the leave without pay form.

-Arranging member contributions while you’re on leave
+Arranging employee contributions while you’re on leave

 Parental leave